material-components/material-components-android-compose-theme-adapter/README.md

 * This relies on your `Activity`/`Context` theme extending one of the `Theme.Material3` themes.
 * Text colors are not read from the text appearances by default.
 You can enable it via the `setTextColors` function parameter.
 * Variable fonts are not supported in Compose yet, meaning that the value of `android:fontVariationSettings` are currently ignored.
+* MDC `ShapeAppearances` allow setting of different corner families (cut, rounded) on each corner, whereas Compose's [Shapes][m3shapes] allows only a single corner family for the entire shape.
+Therefore only the `app:cornerFamily` attribute is read, others (`app:cornerFamilyTopLeft`, etc) are ignored.
 * You can modify the resulting `MaterialTheme` in Compose as required, but this _only_ works in Compose.
 Any changes you make will not be reflected in the `Activity` theme.

 ---